pacuriel/aiptasia/gui/README.md

     - Store filenames of other images
     - Possibly use toolbar on the left showing all image filenames
         - Display image when specific filename clicked
+- Sort ALL GUI code (scratch, test, main, etc.)
+- Make better use of branches
+- Rewrite to make code more modular?
+- Determine where to store prompt points
+    - Likely in own class
+-